Natural Therapies to the Rescue.

-Some modern medicine, a couple of Nurofen® should take the edge off.
+Some modern medicine, like a couple of Nurofen®, should take the edge off.
 Sue gave me some bush flower emergency essence to settle my rising anxiety and also to help settle me down.
 To my dismay, my movement was becoming stiffer and more painful.
 Surely something was going to work magic and relieve this condition.

 Next in my arsenal, I rang our good friend and massage therapist Sallie to see if she could fit me in straight away.
 Yes, she could in two hours.
 I gingerly drove to her place, expecting to walk out normally.
-She worked her miracles and some new one’s I had not experienced before, but alas, I walked out much as I had hobbled in.
+She worked her miracles and some new one’s I had not experienced before, but alas, I walked out pretty much as I had hobbled in.

 I was thinking how could one little morning chore wreck so much havoc?

-Sallie had sent me home with Salonpas® patches to use on the pain and instructions to have a hot Epson Salts bath and rest, as well as some stretching exercises.
-The same follow up care we have also advised to clients.
+Sallie had sent me home with Salonpas® patches to use on the pain, and instructions to have a hot Epson Salts bath and rest, as well as some stretching exercises.
+The same follow-up care we have also advised to clients.